70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 - Works with different carriers

-- Offers hybrid life and LTC, state partnership, tax-qualified policies, among others
+- Offers hybrid life and LTC, state partnership, and tax-qualified policies, among others

 - Information on the site is scarce

-LTCResourceCenter.com is an independent managing general agency.
+LTCResourceCenters.com is an independent managing general agency.
 The company has authority from an insurer to underwrite and price policies, administer programs and settle claims.
+The lack of information about plans on its site kept the company from making our top list.

 - Works with different carriers

-- Offers annuities and life insurance with LTC riders and critical illness insurance
+- Offers critical illness insurance, annuities and life insurance with LTC riders

-- There isn't much information on the site
+- Plan information on the site is lacking

 Long-Term Care Insurance Guide